gwleuverink/bundle/docs/roadmap.md

 </script>
 ```

+### Injecting Bundle's core on every page
+This will reduce every import's size slightly.
+And more importantly; it will remove the need to wrap `_import()` calls inside script tags without `type="module"`, making things easier for the developer and greatly decrease the chance of unexpected behaviour caused by race conditions due to slow network speeds when a `DOMContentLoaded` listener was forgotten.

 ### Better exception messages

 We need better exception messages & add more problem solutions.
 There are a lot of different scenarios to account for and we need your help!
 If you think we should provide a Ignition solution for a specific error please reach out via [GitHub](https://github.com/gwleuverink/bundle).